ansys/pyedb/doc/source/getting_started/about.rst

 PyEDB is part of the larger `PyAnsys <https://docs.pyansys.com>`_ effort to facilitate the use of Ansys technologies directly from Python.
-It is intended to consolidate and extend all existing functionalities around scripting for the Ansys Electronics Database (EDB) format to allow reuse of existing code, sharing of best practices, and increased collaboration.
+It is intended to consolidate and extend all existing functionalities around scripting for the Ansys Electronics Database (EDB) to allow reuse of existing code, sharing of best practices, and increased collaboration.

-PyEDB includes functionality for interacting with these AEDT products:
+PyEDB includes functionality for interacting with these `Ansys Electronics Desktop <https://www.ansys.com/products/electronics>`_ (AEDT) products:

 - EDB
 - HFSS 3D Layout